 Our article about perspective reminded me of Maestro: A Surprising Story About Leading by Listening, the excellent book published in 2009 by Roger Nierenberg, the widely acclaimed international conductor from New York.

 There are many important leadership lessons in this book, not least the importance of listening.
-As a conductor, Nierenberg’s explanation of his ability to compare what he actually hears with what he wants to hear in real time and seamlessly adjusting the performance accordingly, gives you a unique insight into the importance of true listening.
+As a conductor, Nierenberg’s explanation of his ability to compare what he actually hears with what he wants to hear, in real time, and seamlessly adjust the performance accordingly, gives a unique insight into the importance of true listening.

 In an orchestra, the conductor has a slightly elevated position from which to integrate activities.
 Everybody is facing in the direction of the podium, which stands slightly above the orchestra and offers the conductor a unique position with which to hear the combination of all the sounds from each instrument.